Non-abelian symmetries of quasitoric manifolds: Uniqueness

 \section{Uniqueness}

-In this section we prove that the group constructed in section \ref{sec:construct} is a maximal compact connected Lie-subgroup of the homeomorphism group of \(M\) which contains the torus and that it is unique up to conjugation.
+In this section we prove that the group constructed in Section \ref{sec:construct} is a maximal compact connected Lie subgroup of the homeomorphism group of \(M\) which contains the torus and that it is unique up to conjugation.

 \begin{lemma} Let \(M\) be a quasitoric manifold with \(G\)-action, \(G= \prod^{k}_{i=1} SU(l_i+1)\times T^{l_0}\) and \(T\) a maximal torus of \(G\), such that \(T^{l_0}\) acts effectively on \(M\).
 Denote by \(\mathfrak{F}_i\), \(i=1,\dots,k\), the set of characteristic submanifolds of \(M\) which are permuted by \(W(SU(l_i+1))\).
 Moreover, let \(\mathfrak{F}_0=\mathfrak{F}-\bigcup_{i=1}^k\mathfrak{F}_i\).
 Then we have: \begin{enumerate} \item The subgroup of \(G\) which acts trivially on \(M\) is given by